 Since face masks form such an important part of our life people wonder how these means of protection will evolve.
 And if technology will be implemented to make them even more fancy, trendy and innovative.
 What about for example integrating Bluetooth, nanotech filters or even bone conduction?
 Yes, indeed… the magic word is there, bone conduction.
 Bone conduction masks can play a vital role in improving the communication when having to wear masks.
 They can help people cope with them during their day to day life and lifestyle.

 Inspired by sunglasses

-Two New York based designers, Zack Mackoss and Eitan Adika, were also concerned about the effect on human interaction and therefore went the extra mile to develop a unique bone conduction face mask.
+Two New York based designers, Zack Mackoss and Eitan Adika, were also concerned about the effect on human interaction.
+So they decided to go the extra mile to develop a unique bone conduction face mask.
 Zack and Eitan came up with a unique concept based on a refreshing background philosophy… why not incorporate sound or music?
-And why not using bone conduction so people at the same time do not lose contact with their surroundings and the surrounding people?
+And why not using bone conduction?
+It will allow people to not lose contact with their surroundings and the surrounding people?
 This way Zack and Eitan bumped into an existing technology we all know as bone conduction.
 Their love for technology and design made them create a bone conduction headphone mask which was inspired by sunglasses.
 Sunglasses?
 Yes, the intent was to create a product which feels comfortable, light and has the ultimate wearing comfort to avoid irritation when wearing the face mask for a longer time.

 Bone conduction face mask with integrated microphone